dotnet/Scaffolding/src/MSIdentityScaffolding/Microsoft.DotNet.MSIdentity/CodeReaderWriter/CodeModifierConfigs/README.md

 class CodeChangeType
 {
-    public const string MemberAccess = nameof(MemberAccess); --> Add a SimpleMemberAccess expression to the parent statement syntax. public const string InLambdaBlock = nameof(InBlock); --> Add in lambda block to the parent statement syntax.
+    public const string MemberAccess = nameof(MemberAccess); --> Add a SimpleMemberAccess expression to the parent statement syntax. public const string Lambda = nameof(InBlock); --> Add in lambda block to the parent statement syntax.
 }

 This info is also available in CodeModifierConfig folder as well.

 The scenarios below need to be supported for all project types :